eBay/tsv-utils/README.md

 **Synopsis:** tsv-sample [options] [file...]

 tsv-sample randomizes or samples input lines.
-By default, all lines are output in a random order. `--n|num` can be used to limit the sample size produced.
-A weighted random sample can be generated using `--f|field`.
-This specifies a field to use as weights for each line.
+By default, all lines are output in random order. `--n|num` can be used to limit the sample size produced.
+A weighted random sample is generated using the `--f|field` option, this identifies the field containing weights.
 Sampling is without replacement.

 Weighted random sampling is done using an algorithm described by Efraimidis and Spirakis.
 Weights should be positive values representing the relative weight of the entry in the collection.
 Negative values are not meaningful and given the value zero.
 However, any positive real values can be used.
 Lines are output ordered by the randomized weight that was assigned.
 This means, for example, that a smaller sample can be produced by taking the first N lines of output.
 For more info on the sampling approach see:
 * Wikipedia: https://en.wikipedia.org/wiki/Reservoir_sampling